markphip/devops/guide/PROJECTS.md

 Configure Continuum Project
 ---------------------------
 Back in Continuum there is more to do on the Source tab.
-First. we need to configure the Group.
+First. we need to configure the **Group**.
 Repositories often have a lot of different activity going on, such as commits for different releases or feature branches etc.
 As these commits flow into Continuum we want to group these submissions in a logical way.
 Typically, they are grouped by the Git branch that is related to